Hillcrest Village

 Hillcrest Village is a neighbourhood located in Toronto, Ontario, Canada.
 It is located in the northern district of North York.
 It is bordered by Finch to the South, Leslie Street to the West, Steeles to the North and Victoria Park to the East.
 Both neighbourhoods share the Don Valley as a point of reference in the Eastern border of the neighbourhoods.

-The Don valley provides an interesting hillside landscape in the east end of the neighbourhood.
-In conjunction with Duncan Creek and numerous parks the area has some natural splendour to enjoy.
+The Don valley provides a hillside landscape in the east end of the neighbourhood.
+In conjunction with Duncan Creek and numerous parks the area has some natural splendour.

 Demographics

 Hillcrest Village is home to one of Toronto's most popular Chinese areas.
 The top ethnicity in the area is by far Chinese and most recent immigrants to the area continue to arrive from China, Hong Kong and Korea.
 While there is social housing in the area and a large percentage of residents earning low incomes, many residents earn incomes in the top tax brackets.
 The 75%+ home ownership rate is another indicator of affluence in the area.

 For comparison reasons, one of the census tracks within Hillcrest has roughly 64% of immigrant, 34% non-immigrant, and 2% non-permanent residents in the 2011 National Household survey.
 With a small increase in immigrant numbers from 2006, it is quite unnoticeable considering the large number of residents within Hillcrest Village.